Last updated on 31st October 2023

 As children we are all taught how to brush our teeth, and yet surprisingly 90% of adults still aren’t doing it correctly!

 When introducing a product as revolutionary as a new payment method, you can expect customers to be a little bit sceptical.
-So a couple of years ago, when introducing Samsung Pay, Samsung made a customer education video to tell users everything they needed to know.
+So when introducing Samsung Pay, Samsung made a customer education video to tell users everything they needed to know.

 The video takes users through all possible scenarios, including setup, using an atm, and getting a refund.
 The interesting camera angles and transitions from person to person keep the video fresh (as it is a little on the long side!), and the step-by-step instructions on screen do a great job of breaking everything down for the viewer.